Central Region Baseball Rules (TX, OK, LA, AR, MO, KS, IA, NE, MN)

 Rule 1.02 Rosters

 Rosters are frozen prior to each event on a predetermined date.
 Players participating in a team’s lineup that are not listed on the roster are considered ineligible and will be removed from the event and the head coach will be ejected from the event.
 If the ineligible player has pitched during the event, he will be removed from the mound.
-Managers & coaches must be listed on team account or roster in order to be eligible to coach on the field during games.
+Managers & coaches must be listed on the team account or roster in order to be eligible to coach on the field during games.

 Rule 1.03 Accuracy of roster

-When listing a player on your official online roster, team managers are required to use the player's first name, last name.
+When listing a player on your official online roster, team managers are required to use the player's first name and last name.
 The middle name may be added after the first name & before the last name if the middle name is also listed on the birth certificate.
 No nicknames, shortened names, slang names, initials, prefixes, or suffixes are allowed.
 Date of birth (in proper format – mm/dd/yyyy) must be listed EXACTLY as it appears on the player's original birth certificate, as a member on an eligible team’s Official Online Roster.
 Failure to comply with this rule shall result in your team being prohibited from participating in NCS.

 Rule 1.03A Multiple Rosters